ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: wire_mode

     This attribute returns the wire mode of the switch device.
-    This attribute affects the values of the NISWITCH_ATTR_NUM_OF_ROWS and  NISWITCH_ATTR_NUM_OF_COLUMNS attributes.
+    This attribute affects the values of the :py:data:`niswitch.Session.num_of_rows` and  :py:data:`niswitch.Session.num_of_columns` attributes.
 The actual number of input and  output lines on the switch device is fixed, but the number of channels  depends on how many lines constitute each channel.